Introduction

 return JSON.stringify({"totalPrice":totalPrice});

-Check the below screenshot of executing the above code
+Check the screenshot below of executing the above code:

 Section 2.